99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 The "AutoPublishAlias" property enables AWS SAM to automatically create and update a Lambda alias that points to the latest version of the function (like after a Canary deployment)

 SAM local "start-api" subcommand allows you to run your serverless application locally for quick development and testing.
 For example it creates a local HTTP server that acts as a proxy for API Gateway and invokes your Lambda functions based on the AWS SAM template.

+SAM supports the following resource types:
+- AWS::Serverless::Api
+- AWS::Serverless::Application
+- AWS::Serverless::Function
+- AWS::Serverless::HttpApi
+- AWS::Serverless::LayerVersion
+- AWS::Serverless::SimpleTable
+- AWS::Serverless::StateMachine

 <img width="500" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/bde587c1-1ff8-47b3-8b14-3d5df83b8d8f">